agnathan/svelte-flowbite-awssdk-starter-template/README.md

 * Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 * Push to the Branch (`git push origin feature/AmazingFeature`)
 * Open a Pull Request

+## TODO
+- Websockets should use a Cognito Authorizer to connect
+- At the moment, every user receives all changes in the table.
+They should only receive changes for items that belong to the user

 ## License